 Sprains and strains: This means you overstretch or tear your tendons or muscle.
 You can do this by twisting, lifting something that’s too heavy, or lifting something the wrong way.

 Spasms: These are muscle contractions, and they hurt.
 They generally happen when you sprain or strain your lower back.

 - Herniated or ruptured disks.
 Normal disks are rubbery.
 When they become squeezed, a portion bulges out between your vertebrae.

 - Radiculopathy.
 A spinal nerve can become pinched or inflamed.
 This can cause low back pain to travel (radiate) down your legs.
 It can also cause numbness or tingling.

 - Sciatica.
 This is the type of radiculopathy that affects the sciatic nerve, which runs from your butt down the backs of your legs.
-When it’s inflamed, you may feel burning or pain like an electrical shock that may go all the way down to your feet.
+When it’s inflamed, you may have burning or pain that can feel like an electrical shock and can go all the way down to your feet.

 - Spondylolisthesis.
 In this condition, a vertebra slips out of place and pinches spinal nerves.